 Apart from how to deal with leaks and spills, Nerino in his training sessions covers: drug and alcohol testing, hours of service, defensive driving, and some of the basic mechanical components of trucks.
 “Most drivers are somewhat mechanically inclined, but they should understand when the brakes aren’t working correctly,” and the basic adjustments on brakes, “because when you’re pulled over by the DOT they’re going to check those things,” Nerino says.

 Currently, regulatory matters are a prime concern, and require frequent checking and updating.
+Regular inspection ensures the effectiveness of bund lining systems.
 According to Nerino, that’s because the Occupational Safety and Health Administration is converting its hazard communications standard to conform to “global harmonization”—common standards that have been or are being adopted in European nations, Nerino says.

 In working toward that harmonization, the Pipeline and Hazardous Materials Administration, which oversees hazmat programs for the DOT, is making “sweeping changes almost weekly,” Nerino says.
 “To track all of this, even for myself, is very difficult.
 So I highly recommend to anybody that they find somebody responsible who can keep tabs on what’s going on.”

 Nerino emphasizes, “A driver who is transporting hazardous materials has to be able to read and understand a safety data sheet in case they get exposed or in case they have to interact with a chemical more than just filling up somebody’s tank.”

 The current safety data sheet for home heating oil now identifies it as a skin “irritant” and a skin “corrosive,” Nerino points out.
 “The practice is get suited up in a hazmat suit and wear cartridge respirators on top of that because of the problems with the vapors that come off of home heating oil,” he says.